-When the Constitution was written, the newly formed country faced many threats from the French and Spanish who sought to take advantage of the weak, new country.
+When the Constitution was written, the newly formed country faced many threats from the French and Spanish, who sought to take advantage of the weak, new country.
 The founders also knew that while they were facing these threats, there were many domestic disputes regarding land, governance, and slavery.
-Issues such as slavery were handled poorly by the founders who delayed a solution in order to reach an agreement on the Constitution.
+Issues such as slavery were handled poorly by the founders, who delayed a solution in order to reach an agreement on the Constitution.
 In the Preamble, Morris seems to give equal weight to the messages and states unequivocally that it is the responsibility of all of us, the people, to insure and provide safety at home and abroad.

-Sometimes today domestic tranquillity is often disrupted.
-As a country we witnessed this in the Charlottesville rally, Kent State University shooting, and countless other events that shook the nation into doubting the insurance that the Preamble provided.
-In contrast, many Americans have strong faith in the United States military given its strength and authority.
+Sometimes today, domestic tranquillity is often disrupted.
+As a country, we witnessed this in the Charlottesville rally, Kent State University shooting, and countless other events that shook the nation into doubting the insurance that the Preamble provided.
+In contrast, many Americans have strong faith in the United States military, given its strength and authority.
 The "people" have provided for the common defense in a significant way.
 The United States has one of the largest volunteer armies with some of the bravest people in the world.

 "Promote the general welfare"

 Realistically, America has not handled this situation in the best way.
 Income inequality, healthcare issues, and poverty have dominated the political conversation for the past few decades.
-Questions of the government's role in all of this have been raised, but the answer is in the Constitution; just not the part everyone thinks.
-It may not be considered law but the Preamble stresses the idea of providing for and acting in favor of the American public.
+Questions of the government's role in all of this have been raised, but the answer is in the Constitution, just not the part everyone thinks.
+It may not be considered law, but the Preamble stresses the idea of providing for and acting in favor of the American public.

 "and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."

-The Preamble to the Constitution is a very simple introduction to the set of laws that govern America, but a deeper look into the short introduction provides insight on the context of the Constitution.
-Through the Preamble we can see that the founders created these amendments to unite the loosely bound, always fighting states and attempt to create a federal government that allowed for liberty as well as justice, a sense of sovereignty, but with national unity, and a combination of peace and strength.
+The Preamble to the Constitution is a very simple introduction to the set of laws that govern America, but a deeper look into the short introduction provides insight into the context of the Constitution.
+Through the Preamble, we can see that the founders created these amendments to unite the loosely bound, always fighting states and attempt to create a federal government that allowed for liberty as well as justice, a sense of sovereignty, but with national unity, and a combination of peace and strength.

 © 2018 Gianfranco Regina